 Wode partbooks project, University of Edinburgh, director Prof. Jane Dawson

-Collaborative project with Universidad Complutense de Madrid and Würzburg University, Germany, supervised by David Catalunya.
+Collaborative digitization project with Universidad Complutense de Madrid and Würzburg University, Germany, supervised by David Catalunya.

 In order to gather scores in one place we will develop ways to locate the music scores found inside digitized books (Google Books, Internet Archive, etc.).
 We will then index the information centrally at our website so that in the future, each digital object will be easily locatable.
 In other words, we will be creating a union catalogue of digitized scores.